carbon-language/carbon-lang/llvm/lib/Target/X86/README-SSE.txt

 //===---------------------------------------------------------------------===//

-Think about doing i64 math in SSE regs.
+Think about doing i64 math in SSE regs on x86-32.

 //===---------------------------------------------------------------------===//